Quasi-free algebra: Definition

 that satisfies $\nabla_r(as) = a \nabla_r(s)$ and $\nabla_r(sa) = \nabla_r(s) a + s \otimes da$.
 A left connection is defined in the similar way.
 Then A is quasi-free if and only if $\Omega^1 A$ admits a right connection.

 Properties and examples

 One of basic properties of a quasi-free algebra is that the algebra is left and right hereditary (i.e., a submodule of a projective left or right module is projective or equivalently the left or right global dimension is at most one).
 This puts a strong restriction for algebras to be quasi-free.
 For example, a hereditary (commutative) integral domain is precisely a Dedekind domain.
-In particular, a polynomial ring over a field is quasi-free if only if the number of variables is at most one.
+In particular, a polynomial ring over a field is quasi-free if and only if the number of variables is at most one.

-An analog of the tubular neighborhood theorem, called the formal tubular neighborhood theorem, holds for quasi-free algebra.
+An analog of the tubular neighborhood theorem, called the formal tubular neighborhood theorem, holds for quasi-free algebras.